The next start date for the JPO Programme is tentatively scheduled for March 2022 with a Vacancy Notice to be published in summer 2021.

 Do you speak Russian?

-The overall goal of the Junior Professional Officer (JPO) Programme is to provide the selected JPOs with a comprehensive overview of the Organization, and in particular familiarize them with the OSCE programmatic approach and regulatory framework.
+The Junior Professional Officer (JPO) Programme provides the selected JPOs with a comprehensive overview of the Organization, and in particular familiarize them with the OSCE programmatic approach and regulatory framework.
 In addition, the aim is to equip JPOs with important skills and abilities to build their professional career in an international and multicultural environment, exposing them to experience at both Secretariat and field level.
 This will further enable them to compete for future entry-level positions in the international civil service sector.

 During their one-year assignment, JPOs will work at two different duty stations and might therefore have the opportunity to focus on two different subject areas.
-First, there will be a six-month period at the Secretariat (September 2020 until March 2021) followed by another six-month period in one of the OSCE field operations (March 2021 until September 2021).
+First, there will be a six-month period at the Secretariat (March 2022 until September 2022) followed by another six-month period in one of the OSCE field operations (September 2022 until March 2023).
+Please note these are estimates which do not take into consideration potential impact of the coronavirus pandemic and may change in the future.

-We advise interested candidates who have graduated in a field relevant to the OSCE's activities to check the OSCE employment website under seconded vacancies to apply using the online application form.
+We advise interested candidates who have graduated in a field relevant to the OSCE's activities to check the OSCE employment website under seconded vacancies to apply using the online application form when applications.
+For further information about our next round of applications, please subscribe to our Talent Acquisition newsletter where the next call for applications will be announced.

 For more information about OSCE’s Junior Professional Officer Programme please watch the webinar on JPO Opportunities.